mrghosti3/mrghosti3/README.md

 - Open-source software
 - Software development on Linux (Currently on Fedora Workstation)
-- Trying out RUST programming language
+- Learning Rust
-- Enhancing my neovim setup
+- Blockchain and P2P networking

 ### Tools and Languages: